coybit/coybit.github.io/_drafts/apple_does_not_slow_iphone_down_we_do.markdown

 Apple hasn't done anything to deliberately throttle my phone.

 ### Part II: a craving to consume more
 Probably you have blamed Chrome or Slack for using too much RAM too.
 But this is a wide and deep problem.
 It's not easy to find a piece of software that is built with as much thought and effort put into as it's used to be.
-Look at this supposedly tiny winy software to mirror my screen on conference room screen.
+Look at this supposedly tiny winy software that the only thig does is mirroring my screen on a conference room display.
 After keeping it open for 2 or 3 hours, it gets to the points:

 ![](https://raw.githubusercontent.com/coybit/coybit.github.io/master/assets/apple_does_not_slow_iphone_down_we_do/activity.png)

 Right now, I don't have any important software open on my laptop and 11GB of ram is already full.
-6 years ago, my laptop had 2GB of ram and it was enough!
+6 years ago, my laptop had 2GB of RAM and it was enough!

 What's going on under the hood?
 Why do softwares eat too much nowadays?